mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Alter Shunt Elements](@id AlterShuntElementsManual)
 To modify or add new shunt element at bus, you can use the [`shuntBus!`](@ref shuntBus!) function.
-If AC and DC models have not yet been created, you can directly access the `bus.shunt.conductance` and `bus.shunt.susceptance` variables to change their values.
+If the AC and DC models have not yet been created, you can directly modify the `bus.shunt` field of the `PowerSystem` type to change their values.
 However, if AC and DC models have been created, using the [`shuntBus!`](@ref shuntBus!) function will automatically update all relevant fields in these models.
 This avoids the need to recreate the AC and DC models from scratch.

 Therefore, it is recommended to use this function after executing the [`acModel!`](@ref acModel!) and [`dcModel!`](@ref dcModel!) functions.
 For example, let us start by creating the AC model:
 ```@example shuntBus